wistreng/wistreng.github.io.backup/_posts/2017-10-01-What-is-a-Business-Analyst.md

 ---
 layout: post
-title: What is a Business Analyst
+title: What Is A BA Role
 key: 20171001
 tags: BA Agile
 picture_frame: shadow